 Category: Recommended Reading

-Napalm – A Brief History of One of History’s Most Fearsome Weapons
+Napalm – A Brief History of One of Warfare’s Most Fearsome Weapons

 “During the Vietnam conflict, French, American and South Vietnamese forces would employ napalm with devastating effect.”
 (Originally published March 25, 2013) “NAPALM IS THE MOST TERRIBLE PAIN YOU CAN IMAGINE,” Kim Phuc once told an…